 Protect company-owned devices

 Administrators want to protect your organization and respond to potential security threats.
-If they suspect a problem, they can collect process logs and request remote bug reports on single-user corporate liable devices with Android 7.0 Nougat and later.
+If they suspect a problem, they can collect process logs and request remote bug reports on single-user fully company-owned devices with Android 7.0 Nougat and later.

 Note: Google Mobile Management does not currently support collecting process execution logs and remote bug reports.